Cost management is one of the fundamental and yet most challenging tasks for a project manager.

 The ability to create an accurate budget is an essential skill for a project manager.
 Here's what you need to create an accurate budget for your next project.

 Are you suffering a budget overrun?
-Here's 3 key things you can do mid-stream on a project to help get the budget back in line with the original plan.
+Here's three key things you can do mid-stream on a project to help get the budget back in line with the original plan.

 Project CAPEX estimating is a difficult exercise for non-standard projects, because of the variety of situations that can influence project success.